 And that left Shion there in the abyss all alone.
 She sat for a long time in that spot—minutes, hours, days, months, years?
 Who knew.
 What she did know was that it gave her a lot of time to think.
 Like—

 If she was dead, how could she still think?
 Maybe this was punishment: sitting here doing nothing and separated from everyone like this?
 Shion supposed she deserved it.
 She’d done many terrible things during the war and brought more sadness than happiness to people.
 It would’ve been nice if she could see her parents though.
 She wondered if they were wandering here too.

 Now that she was gone, she wondered how they were doing.
 She hoped they were still happy and were living simply—regardless of everything that happened.
-Since things got tough, she hoped they would be there to support each other and not run away when things got tough.
-She figured they were probably mad her now—she was too.
+She hoped they would be there to support each other and not run away when things got tough.
+Even with all that hoping, she figured they were probably mad her now—she was too.
 Still, as long as they were alive and with each other that would be enough.